infobloxopen/cni-infoblox/README.md

 --prefix-length integer
 	The CIDR prefix length when allocating a subnet from Network Container (default 24)
 ```
-NOTE:WAPI Version should be above 2.3
+NOTE:WAPI Version should be 2.3 or above

 It is recommended that the Infoblox IPAM Daemon be run as a container.
 A docker image is availabe in Docker Hub
 (infoblox/infoblox-cni-daemon).
 A skeleton shell script (run-rkt-daemon.sh) to run the docker image using rkt is